Our Favorite 100 Grocery Store Backpacking Foods

 • Instant miso soup A great source of probiotics, instant miso often comes with dehydrated tofu and seaweed.

-• Ready-to-heat curry and other entrees – These are convenient but will be heavier than homemade or commercial backpacking meals due to the water content.
+• Ready-to-heat curry and other entrees – These are convenient but heavier than homemade or commercial backpacking meals due to the water content.

 • Instant coconut milk powder